NSF-IC-Education-Workshop/NSF-IC-Education-Workshop/site/content/posts/home.md

 and national security risks.
 We are hosting two workshops to gather needs from academics, and insights from industry hiring managers as well as IC fabrication and EDA tool companies to develop a vision for the future.
-To this aim, we propose an initial [virtual workshop on October 14-15, 2021](oct_meeting) for information gathering followed by an [in-person (invitation only) workshop](may_meeting) to create a detailed plan and outcome report.
+To this aim, are having an initial [virtual workshop on October 14-15, 2021](oct_meeting) for information gathering followed by an [in-person (invitation only) workshop May 13-14, 2022](may_meeting) to create a detailed plan and outcome report.

 # Virtual Workshop Registration